microsoft/DirectX-Specs/d3d/D3D12EnhancedBarriers.md

 ### Split Barriers

-A split barrier provides a hint to a driver that a state transition must occur between two points in a command stream, even cross `ExecuteCommandLists` boundaries.
+A split barrier provides a hint to a driver that a state transition must occur between two points in a command stream, even across `ExecuteCommandLists` boundaries.
 Drivers may complete the required layout transitions and cache flushes any time between the start and end of a split barrier.

 Enhanced Barrier API's allow SPLIT synchronization.
 Split barriers are represented by a pair of barriers where the initial barrier uses a `D3D12_BARRIER_SYNC_SPLIT` `SyncAfter` value, and the final barrier uses a `D3D12_BARRIER_SYNC_SPLIT` `SyncBefore` value.